hmonroe/guiguts/README.txt

 Detailed release notes:

-Version 0.3.18 Fixed problem in 0.3.17--did not detect emdash suspects.
+Version 0.3.18 Added EpubMaker and the Gnutenberg Press.
+Fixed problem in 0.3.17--did not detect emdash suspects.
 Double click on ".
 Upper" now works.
 Before adding good_words.txt, added warning popup to first check whether they do not contain misspellings, multiple spellings, etc. Added samples subdirectory with PGTEI and RST samples.
 Search history keeps track of searches more reliably (but still does not include scanno searches).
 Tk TextEdit's FindAndReplaceAll native function goes into an endless loop if the search term in the replacement term (replace "C" with "CC".
 In such cases, guiguts now reverts to the